-This review has covered the extensive details of WP Engine vs SiteGround in the areas of server times, page load speed, site speed, customer support, control panels and overall performance.
+This review has covered the extensive details of WP Engine vs SiteGround in the areas of server times, page load speed, site speed, customer support, control panels, and overall performance.
 Looking at all the data, I recommend WP Engine for WordPress users at WordPress level who can afford their high prices.
-SiteGround along with HostGator can be an ideal choice for other type of hosting with reasonable price.
+SiteGround along with HostGator can be an ideal choice for other types of hosting with reasonable price.

 I would recommend you to have a look at this SiteGround Vs Bluehost review if you are planning for Multiple CMS hosting.

-This company has dedicated their entire organization to optimizing WordPress hosting.
+WP engine has dedicated their entire organization to optimizing WordPress hosting.
 This is particularly apparent when you look at the development of the WP Engine Mercury platform.
 This high-speed WordPress hosting environment is the result of WP Engine’s innovative approach to web hosting services.

 If you have plans on creating your own site, SiteGround is the complete choice for web hosting.